We sometimes get asked questions about the Force Lottery, so if you have any of the same or similar questions the below may help to explain.

 Q - What are my actual chances of winning a prize?

 R - This is not a simple question to answer and will depend on various factors, the most important being how many chances that you have entered each draw.
-Most lotteries pay out 50% or even less of the prize fund, however our draw pays over 70% of funds which is near the maximum that we can pay according to the regulations.
-What we can say is that your chance of winning a meaningful cash prize is far greater in our draw than it could ever be in the National Lottery.
+Most lotteries pay out 50% or even less of the prize fund, however our draw pays over 70% of funds which is always around the maximum that we can pay according to the regulations.
+What we can say is that your chance of winning a meaningful cash prize is better in our draw than it could ever be in the National Lottery or NS&I premium bonds.

 Q - Can I win more than once?